• Skip to primary navigation

 Why I love this recipe

-• back to roots comfort dish
+• back to roots comfort dish.

-• easy, no fermentation required recipe
+• easy, no fermentation required recipe.

-• quick to make - only time consuming part is soaking lentils and rice
+• quick to make - only time consuming part is soaking lentils and rice.

-• crispy crust is absolutely addictive
+• crispy crust is absolutely addictive.

 Ingredients

-All you need to make dibba rotti is idli batter.
-So, you can use your favorite idli recipe.
-To make the Andhra way, use urad dal and idli rava.
+Here are the ingredients you need to make this dibba roti.
+So, To make the Andhra way, use urad dal and idli rava.
 You only need a handful of ingredients for this recipe:

 • urad dal - either whole or split.
 I generally use whole urad since my mom uses the same.
 But you can make idli with split urad as well.